 There are lots of financial products to consider when thinking about protecting your family - but disability insurance should be on top of your list.

 Sure, you may have already gotten it through your employer, but for those who are self-employed or earn significant income, getting a disability insurance policy can be crucial.

 If you’re not sure whether Breeze is for you, keep reading - because we’ll go more in depth as to what the company can do for you, approximate costs and whether you even need a disability insurance policy.

 Offering: Disability Insurance

 Promotion: No current promos

-The company offers long-term disability insurance which is underwritten by Assurity Life Insurance, a company that’s been around for 130 years — offering policies since 1890.
+The company offers long-term disability insurance which is underwritten by Assurity Life Insurance.
+The Assurity Life Insurance company has been around for 130 years — offering disability and life insurance policies since 1890.

 For example, you can change your coverage — anywhere from one year up to you’re 67 years old — or your elimination period (how long you have to wait until benefits kick in).

-Automatic benefit increase - Increase your base monthly benefit by a certain percentage of the original one starting after the first year any benefits have been paid out
+- Automatic benefit increase - The automatic benefit increase function will increase your base monthly benefit by a certain percentage of the original one starting after the first year any benefits have been paid out.

 Here are a few other benefits you can receive with Breeze: